astroprofsmith/intromodern.github.io/_sources/c11electric.md

 $B$ ($B'_y = \gamma_R B_y$).
 Although solving the equations of motion
-under these primed fields is beyond the scope of this book, the solution is a shape much like the path of a point on the wheel of a bike -- the center of the circular motion will move in the $+x$ direction at the speed of the cart.
-This trajectory is shown in {numref}`circularpathfig`.
-The electron will not fall off the edge of the cart in either frame: either it moves in a circle, or it moves in a circle where the center drifts to the right at the same speed as the cart.
+under these primed fields is beyond the scope of this book, the solution is a shape much like the path of a point on the wheel of a bicycle -- the center of the circular motion will move in the $+x$ direction at the speed of the cart.
+This trajectory is shown in {numref}`circularpathfig`, and an animation is shown in {numref}`cartanim`.
+The electron will not fall off the edge of the cart in either frame: the center of its circular motion is at rest with respect to the cart!
+If the cart is moving, so does the center of the circle.
+The electron stays with the cart.

 You can't resolve this paradox without relativity, and the speeds involved are obviously nowhere even close to the speed of light.